margaretkulinich/instagram-clone/README.md

 # Instagram clone

-Instagram clone pet project with vanilla JavaScript, HTML/SCSS
+Instagram clone pet project with vanilla JavaScript, HTML, SCSS

 # How to run